steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 [//]: # (we suspect that there is some Conway's law-structure at work here.)

-[//]: # (Whoever maintains the SDK is not the same people who run the S3 service and that's priority does not appear to go to sort of library even though many of their premium customers are using our code. )
+[//]: # (Whoever maintains the SDK is not the same people who run the S3 service, and that priority does not appear to extend to this sort of library, even though many of their premium customers are using our code.)

 If this all seems a bit negative – do not panic.
 Most of the upgrades are straightforward and do not appear to cause any problems.